krbradley/krbradley.github.io/_posts/2016-02-28-reasons-rihanna-should.md

 ---
 layout: post
-title: 4 Reasons Rihanna should have left foreplay out of the Brit Awards
+title: 4 Reasons Rihanna should have left grinding out of the Brit Awards
 cover: concert.jpg
 date:   2016-02-28 23:05:00
 categories: posts